What Your Clothing Colors Say About Your Personality

 Intensity, dominance, and passion.
 If you love to wear red, you are probably an extroverted, outgoing person.

 A red dress makes you the center of attention – and can be quite a sexy look.
 Want to go bold?
-Go scarlet red.
+Choose scarlet.

 Pink for Youthful Energy